8Ginette8/wsl.biodiv/README.md

 - x: a wsl.fit object
 - tester: data.frame with testing data (only mandatory if replicatetype='none' was chosen when models were fitted)
-- threshold: vector of the same length as number of models chosen with custom thresholds for model evaluation. for wsl.multi.fit outputs the thresholds have to be labelled with the same names provided to models
+- threshold: vector of the same length as number of models chosen with custom thresholds for model evaluation. for wsl.flex outputs the thresholds have to be labelled with the same names provided to models
 - crit: which threshold criterion should be considered?
 Currently 'pp=op' (predicted prevalence = observed prevalence), 'max' maximum value of among all cutoffs, and 'external' (thresholds manually supplied) are possible

 #### Output